 This controller can run at 10 A continuously without worry of the temperature of the controller.
 At 12A, the temperature of the controller will increase with time.
-The bottom of the controller where the heat sink is located can rise by 63F (35 C) from ambient if running at full power continuously for 90 minutes.
+The bottom of the controller where the heat sink is located can rise by 63 °F (35 °C) from ambient if running at full power continuously for 90 minutes.
 For this reason we don't recommend running the controller at full power for more than 90 minutes.
-For 120 VAC, 15 A for 90 minute will provide enough energy to heat 10 gallon (38 liters) of water up by 108F (60 C).
-If your have a pot that is bigger than 10 gallon and the heater is drawing 15 A, and you need to raise the temperature by 108 F, you better use one of the methods mentioned below to reduce the heat in the controller.
+For 120 VAC, 12 A for 90 minutes will provide enough energy to heat 10 gallons (38 liters) of water up by 85 °F (48 °C).
+If you have a pot that is bigger than 10 gallon, the heater is drawing 12 A, and you need to raise the temperature by 85 °F, it is recommended that you use one of the methods mentioned below to reduce the heat in the controller.
 Otherwise, you might damage the controller.

 Please note that when the ambient temperature is hot, as it is often the case in some commercial kitchens, the temperature of the controller will get hotter.
 This is because the heat dissipation is mostly determined by the temperature gradient (the temperature difference between the ambient and the controller) instead of absolute temperature of the controller itself.
-If the controller reaches 50 C when the ambient is at 20C, it will reach 70 C when the ambient is at 40 C.
+If the controller reaches 50 °C when the ambient is at 20 °C, it will reach 70 °C when the ambient is at 40 °C.